 My current work as an advocate for people experiencing homelessness and my background in music education inform and inspire my method of teaching the practices of yoga.
 I aim to teach in a way that is engaging, inspiring, practical, and relevant for students from all walks of life, and in a way that empowers students to cultivate their own personal practice.

 I earned my 200-hour certification under the inspired guidance of Jaina and Matt Portwood of Radiant Life Yoga, in Minneapolis.
 I’ve also completed trainings with the Sivananda Yoga Vedanta Center in Grass Valley, CA, the Center for Mind-Body Medicine, and my 500-hour teaching certification through Devanadi Yoga in Minneapolis.

 Hi!
 My name is Lynn Whitfield and I received my 200 hour yoga teaching certificate from Rishikesh Yog Peeth in Rishikesh, India and my Ayurveda Yoga Specialist certificate in April 2014 at Devanadi Yoga.
 From 2010-1013 I lived in Asia and had the wonderful opportunity to learn and train with international teachers in the styles of Prana Vinyasa, Drishti Vinyasa and Yin yoga.
 I’ve also studied with Rod Stryker, Lauren Toolen, Tanya Boigenzahn and Ben Vincent.
-Currrently, I am taking the 500 hour Advanced Teacher Training course at Devanadi Yoga, graduating in July 2014.
+I completed the 500 hour Advanced Teacher Training course at Devanadi Yoga in 2014.